China–Singapore relations: Economics

 The bilateral trade between China and Singapore developed rapidly in recent years and Singapore has maintained the first position among ASEAN countries in their trade with China.
 China's transformation into a major economic power in the 21st century has led to an increase of foreign investments in the bamboo network, a network of overseas Chinese businesses operating in the markets of Southeast Asia that share common family and cultural ties.

 In 1998, volume of trade was US$8.154 billion In 1999, the trade value has increased to US$8.56 billion.
 In 2000, the amount increased to US$10.821 billion.
 In 2009, the total trade volume was SGD 75.1 billion (US$58.4 billion).

 Singapore is China's 9th largest trading partner, while China is Singapore's 3rd largest trading partner which consisted of 10.1 percent of Singapore's total external trade from the previous year.

 China's exports to Singapore were textiles, clothing, agriculture produce, petrochemical, metals, electromechanical equipment, feed, coking coal, shipping, machinery supplier, communication equipment and electronic components.

 Companies such as Capitaland and Breadtalk have made substantial inroads into China's domestic economy.

-Others such as Temasek Holdings, Singapore Airlines have each invested in China Eastern Airlines.
+Singaporean state-owned companies Temasek Holdings and Singapore Airlines attempted to invest in China Eastern Airlines in 2007, though the deal was not successful.

 Singapore is a significant destination for Chinese outbound foreign direct investment.
 Singaporean investment in China became particularly important to Singapore during the 1990s, as Singapore sought to adjust its economic model.